 Here is a more accurate and literal translation: "And these, of themselves, shall go away into chastisement characterized by the age, but the just ones (i.e., those who have a declaration of righteousness upon them) into life characterized by the age."

-I will now prove the accuracy of my translation by comparing scripture with scripture using the King James Bible.
+In order to prove the accuracy of my translation, I will compare scripture with scripture using the King James Bible.
 I will also use the American Standard Version and a quotation from Plato's Protagoras to strengthen my argument, but the scripture-with-scripture comparison using the King James Bible should in itself suffice to prove my point.

 In the King James Bible, the words "everlasting," "eternal," and "for ever" do not mean unbeginning and/or unending.
 They refer to an indefinite period of time that has a beginning and an end.
 This period of time can be as short as a few days or as long as many hundreds of years.

 A few examples should be sufficient to make this clear: